 Usually, nothing upfront.
 That’s because most lawyers work on a contingency fee basis.
 Your lawyer’s compensation will be a percentage of your economic recovery.
 This is usually anywhere between 33 and 40 percent of your award.

 Your attorney will only get paid if you get a settlement deal or win a verdict at trial.

 The amount of compensation recovered for victims ranges from thousands to millions of dollars.
 Since the amount varies widely in each case, there’s no way to tell you exactly what it will cost to hire an attorney.
 It will depend on the type of case you have, how complicated it is, and how much money you’re ultimately awarded.

 At the end of the day, it’s usually much more cost-effective hiring an attorney to handle your case.
 Why?
 You are much more likely to maximize your economic recovery when an experienced attorney is involved.
 In fact, it could be the difference between a substantial award and walking away with nothing at all.

 What is Negligence in A Personal Injury Case?

 Negligence is a legal theory used in most personal injury cases.
 It’s based on a general concept that we all owe it to each other to act reasonably, carefully, and generally in a way that won’t cause other people harm.

-When someone causes harm due to negligence, they can be held financially accountable for the injuries they caused.
+When someone causes harm due to carelessness, they can be held financially accountable for what they caused you.

 - Duty: the defendant had a responsibility to behave in a way that wouldn’t cause you harm